Demianeen/react-production/src/entities/Article/README.md

 `getArticleDetailsData` - selector that retrieves information about article

-`useComputeListItemsLimit` - computes width and height of the container and item and returns amount of items to render.
+`computeListItemsLimit` - computes width and height of the container and item and returns amount of items to render.

+`useComputeListItemsLimit` - memoized `computeListItemsLimit`

 - Const